Apple0726/helixteus-3/README.md

 HX3 game

 To contribute to Helixteus 3:
-1. Download Godot Engine here: https://godotengine.org/
+1. Download Godot Engine here: https://godotengine.org/ (if you want to do more than just replace placeholder graphics)
 2. Download GitHub Desktop here: https://desktop.github.com/ (if you don't have a GitHub account, make one)
 3. Clone the helixteus-3 files to your desktop